Sahar11/keeper/README.md

 # Keeper App

-This app let users take notes for immediate use.
+Front-end app that lets users take notes for immediate use.

 ## Final Product